magnesj/ResInsight/docs/CompletionExport.md

   - **Perforations** -- Option to include or exclude perforation intervals in the export.
     - **Time step** -- Which timestep to export.
 This option is included since perforation intervals have a start time, and thus not all perforations need be present at all time steps.
   - **Fractures** -- Option to include or exclude fracture completions from the export.
   - **Fishbones** -- Option to include or exclude fishbone completions from the export.
+The direction reported in the COMPDAT keyword  is computed based on the orientation of the main bore cell the fishbone is connected to.
     - **Exclude Main Bore Transmissibility** -- If this options is checked on, only the transmissibilities for the fishbone laterals will be included in the export, and transmissibility along the main bore will not contribute.
-The direction reported in the COMPDAT file  is computed based on the orientation of the main bore cell the fishbone is connected into.

 ### Transmissibility Calculations